 Brought to Istanbul in 1555 by two Syrian traders, coffee became known as the "milk of chess players and thinkers".
 By the mid-17th century, Turkish coffee became part of elaborate ceremonies involving the Ottoman court.
 Coffee makers (kahveci usta), with the help of over forty assistants, ceremoniously prepared and served coffee for the sultan.
 Betrothal customs and gender roles also became defined through coffee rituals.
 In ancient times, women received intensive training in the harem on the proper technique of preparing Turkish coffee.
 Perspective husbands would judge a woman's merits based on the taste of her coffee.

 For both men and women, coffee has been at the center of political and social interaction.
 During the Ottoman period, women socialized with each other over coffee and sweets.
-Men socialized in coffee houses to discuss politics and to play backgammon.
+Men socialized in coffee houses to discuss politics and to play backgammon (Tavla in Turkish).
 In the early 16th century, these coffee houses played host to a new form of satirical, political and social criticism called shadow theater of Turkish folklore in which puppets were the main characters (such as Hacivat & Karagoz).
 Over the years, Turkish coffee houses have become social institutions providing a place to meet and talk.

 Today, Turkish coffee houses continue their role in society as a meeting place for both the cultured citizen and the inquisitive traveler.
 Istanbul offers many new and delightful cafe - restaurants where friends and family meet to discuss topics of the day over a cup of traditional Turkish coffee.